What to do if I'm not happy (SEND)

 The purpose of a way forward meeting is to work together with parents/carers, child/young person, teachers and other professionals (where appropriate) to understand the current and future programme of support for a child or young person.
-The meeting is held when the SEN Advisory Panel has made a decision not to carry out an Education, Health and Care (EHC) Needs Assessment, or decided not to issue an EHC Plan.
-Parents/carers and/or young person will be offered a meeting within three weeks of the decision of the SEN Advisory Panel.
-For more information see the Way Forward Meeting 1 and 2 - Guidance (pdf 181 kb)
+The meeting is usually held when a decision not to carry out an Education, Health and Care (EHC) Needs Assessment, or decision not to issue an EHC Plan has been made.
+Parents/carers and/or young person will be offered a meeting.
+For more information see the

 The special educational needs disability (SEND) tribunal is changing (single route of redress).

 Starting on 3 April 2018, the SEND tribunal will have some new powers and can look at health and social care concerns too.
 This is called the 'Single Route of Redress'.

 If you have concerns about the education sections of an Education, Health and Care (EHC) plan or about a local authority decision to not issue an EHC plan, you can go to the tribunal and ask for these concerns to be addressed.
 For these cases, you will now also be able to ask the tribunal to look at the health and social care sections of the EHC plan as long as the local authority decision happened on or after 3 April 2018 or the plan was issued or amended from 3 April 2018.
 You will still need an education complaint to go to a tribunal as they cannot look at health and social care aspects alone.